Out of Eden Walk: Connecting Humanity

 -

-- Build out the Out of Eden Walk audio offerings: in partnership with National Geographic Society and Lucie McNeil, we are undertaking an important effort to preserve, diversify and more equitably share the growing archive of Out of Eden Walk’s written storytelling.
+- Build out the Out of Eden Walk audio offerings: in partnership with the National Geographic Society and Lucie McNeil, we are undertaking an important effort to preserve, diversify and more equitably share the growing archive of Out of Eden Walk’s written storytelling.
 All dispatches are now available in the oldest form of storytelling—the spoken word—in audio format, beginning with the very first stories in Africa in 2013.
 We’ll continue publishing these professional, high-quality audio story batches on a quarterly basis so listeners can follow along.

 - Engage with local educators, documentary filmmakers, media workers, and other thought leaders to spread the Walk’s mission of fostering connectivity across borders through the power of people-to-people storytelling.

-- Build out the Out of Eden Walk audio offerings: in partnership with National Geographic Society and Lucie McNeil, we are undertaking an important effort to preserve, diversify and more equitably share the growing archive of Out of Eden Walk’s written storytelling.
+- Build out the Out of Eden Walk audio offerings: in partnership with the National Geographic Society and Lucie McNeil, we are undertaking an important effort to preserve, diversify and more equitably share the growing archive of Out of Eden Walk’s written storytelling.
 All dispatches are now available in the oldest form of storytelling—the spoken word—in audio format, beginning with the very first stories in Africa in 2013.
 We’ll continue publishing these professional, high-quality audio story batches on a quarterly basis so listeners can follow along.

 WHO WE ARE

 New to the Walk?
 Welcome!
 Out of Eden Walk is an IRS-classified tax exempt 501(c)(3) nonprofit organization.
-Over the past twelve years, the project has spanned two continents on foot—some 25,000 kilometers miles so far—following the pathways of the greatest human exploration ever undertaken: the original Stone Age discovery of our shared home, planet Earth.
+Over the past 12 years, the project has spanned two continents on foot—some 25,000 kilometers miles so far—following the pathways of the greatest human exploration ever undertaken: the original Stone Age humans’ discovery of our shared home, planet Earth.

 -